WhatsApp: +51 98745632

 • Bus ticket from Machu Picchu to Aguas Calientes Village.

-• 1 train ticket from Machu Picchu town to Ollantaytambo village.
+• 1 train ticket from Machu Picchu town to Ollantaytambo or Poroy village.

 • 3 nights campings.